jameshughes89/cs2XX-ComputerArchitecture/site/topics/logic/sequential-logic.rst

 For Next Time
 =============

-* Read Chapter 2 Sections 2 & 3 of your text
+* Read Chapter 2 Section 2 of your text

-    * 4 pages
+    * 2 pages